 Manually plant, cultivate, and harvest vegetables, fruits, nuts, horticultural specialties, and field crops.
 Use hand tools, such as shovels, trowels, hoes, tampers, pruning hooks, shears, and knives.
 Duties may include tilling soil and applying fertilizers; transplanting, weeding, thinning, or pruning crops; applying pesticides; or cleaning, grading, sorting, packing, and loading harvested products.
 May construct trellises, repair fences and farm buildings, or participate in irrigation activities.

-Overall employment of agricultural workers is projected to grow 2 percent from 2020 to 2030, slower than the average for all occupations.
-Despite limited employment growth, about 138,900 openings for agricultural workers are projected each year, on average, over the decade.
+Overall employment of agricultural workers is projected to show little or no change from 2021 to 2031.
+Despitelimitedemployment growth, about 141,800 openings for agricultural workers are projected each year, on average, over the decade.
 Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More

 Gray states indicate no data available

 People in this career achieve this level of education.

 Skills helpful in this career